adamefrazer/learning/README.md

 # 100daysofcode

+Day 35: (Dec 115th): went back to FreeCodeCamp.
+Began working through the beginner algorithms again.
+I had solved about half of them before but it had been a few months.
+I solved several without any or much help.
+Proud of that.
+And any that I looked for help I understand how it worked.

 Day 34: (Dec 14th): read at least an hour or more of You Don't Know JavaScript.
 Eloquent JavaScript in chapter 4 got way to weird for me.
 I couldn't keep up.
 YDKJS is much more approachable and user friendly.
 Going to stick with it.
 I hope

 Day 33: (Dec 13th): today doesn't count. did very little. but i am done with my masters! now i can concentrate totally on coding!